-The information in this announcement that relates to Exploration Results and Mineral Resources is based on information compiled by Mr Stephen Konecny, who is engaged as a consultant by the Company.
-Mr Konecny is a member of the Australasian Institute of Mining and Metallurgy and has sufficient experience of relevance to the style of mineralisation, the type of deposit under consideration and the activities undertaken to qualify as a Competent Person as defined in the 2004 Edition of the Joint Ore Reserves Committee (JORC) Australasian Code for Reporting of Exploration Results.
+The information in this announcement that relates to Exploration Results and Mineral Resources is based on information compiled by Mr Howard Dawson, who a Director of the Company.
+Mr Dawson is a member of the Australian Institute of Geoscientists (AIG) and has sufficient experience of relevance to the style of mineralisation, the type of deposit under consideration and the activities undertaken to qualify as a Competent Person as defined in the 2004 Edition of the Joint Ore Reserves Committee (JORC) Australasian Code for Reporting of Exploration Results.
 The resources quoted in this announcement were estimated in accordance with the JORC Code 2004.
 They have not been updated to comply with the JORC Code 2012 on the basis that the information has not materially changed since it was last reported.
-Mr Konecny consents to the inclusion of the information in the form and context in which it appears.
+Mr Dawson consents to the inclusion of the information in the form and context in which it appears.